 National Runaway Safeline Fact Sheet

-The National Runaway Safeline (NRS) is a national communications system that assists youth who have run away, or are considering running away, and their families.
-With its database of more than 16,000 resources, NRS links youth and families across the country to shelters, counseling, medical assistance, and other vital services.
-Striving to be one-stop resource for youth in crisis, NRS offers a range of services.
+The National Runaway Safeline is a national communications system that assists youth who have run away, or are considering running away, and their families.
+With its database of more than 10,000 resources, NRS links youth and families across the country to shelters, counseling, medical assistance, and other vital services.
+Striving to be the go-to resource for youth in crisis, NRS offers a range of services.

-The NRS hotline operates 24 hours a day, 365 days a year, handling more than 100,000 calls annually.
+NRS operates a crisis hotline and online services 24 hours a day, 365 days a year, making more than 250,000 connections annually.
 More than half of youth crisis callers are on the street.
 They have run away or been thrown out of the house—and they don’t know what to do.
 NRS helps in the following ways:

 - Crisis Intervention: Front line staff and volunteers complete 40 hours of in-depth training, through which they develop active listening skills and learn to use a solution-based crisis intervention model.